 Torres del Paine – The W Walk

-The journey from El Calafate to Puerto Natales and the gateway to Torres del Paine and the W Walk, was 253km and around 9 hours which included the first of many border crossings between Argentina and Chile on our Dragoman journey.
+Our first journey in 2018 was by the Dragoman truck from El Calafate to Puerto Natales and the gateway to Torres del Paine and the W Walk, was 253km and around 9 hours which included the first of many border crossings between Argentina and Chile on our Dragoman journey.
 Crossing into Chile can take time as the Chilean authorities are anxious to protect their important agribusiness so customs formalities especially those concerning the movement of food and other organic items especially strict.

 Puerto Natales: Gateway to Torres del Paine